-- Operations Centre (P.E.O.C.).and the remaining Durham Region Municipalities. - 1.5.4 For a nuclear emergency, the Province may declare a provincial emergency. - 1.5.5 In accordance with the Emergency Management and Civil Protection Act, the Mayor or the Council of the City of Oshawa may terminate an emergency at any time.
+- Operations Centre (P.E.O.C.).and the remaining Durham Region Municipalities.
+A media release will also be issued immediately. - 1.5.4 For a nuclear emergency, the Province may declare a provincial emergency.
+The Mayor may also declare an emergency. - 1.5.5 In accordance with the Emergency Management and Civil Protection Act, the Mayor or the Council of the City of Oshawa may terminate an emergency at any time.
 The form of the termination of an emergency is included in Appendix D. - 1.5.6 In accordance with the Emergency Management and Civil Protection Act, upon declaring that an emergency has terminated, the Mayor shall ensure that the Minister of Community Safety and Correctional Services is notified forthwith.
 A copy of the signed declaration as to termination of emergency will be faxed to the Durham Emergency Management Office (D.E.M.O.) and/or the Regional Emergency Operations Centre (R.E.O.C.), Provincial Emergency Operations Centre (P.E.O.C.) and the remaining Durham Region Municipalities.
 A media release will also be issued immediately. - 1.5.7 The Premier of Ontario may at any time declare that a municipal emergency has terminated (Section 4(4) of the Emergency Management and Civil Protection Act).